Please Log in (Forgot) or Register boundary scan jtag test

 • Optionally, constrain pins to accommodate special design cases

-• Fast fault diagnosis and isolation with SLP and VFA
+• Enhanced diagnosis and isolation for shorted vias with SLP and VFA

 • Optional MCM and multi-board support without netlist modification using CircuitMergeTM